kartikmaha/MonitoringForDevOps/README.md

 # 🚀 MonitoringForDevOps – Observability Stack

 A production-inspired **observability stack** designed to monitor applications and infrastructure using industry-standard tools.

-This project demonstrates how to collect, store, and visualize **metrics and logs** in a containerized environment.
+This project demonstrates how to collect, store, and visualize **metrics and logs** in a fully containerized environment using modern DevOps practices.

 ---